tmckenzie24/UNSW-Hall-MC-Server/README.md

 Any issues, please ask Tom in the Discord :)

 TROUBLESHOOTING

-"Channel of mod "GlitchCore" failed to connect..."
+Issue: "Channel of mod "GlitchCore" failed to connect..."
-  Ensure the mod files (.jar files) are placed in the 'mods' folder, not another folder like 'ModsForHall'.
+Solution: Ensure the mod files (.jar files) are placed in the 'mods' folder, not in another folder, such as 'ModsForHall'.